intel/ai-containers/workflows/README.md

 # Intel® AI Workflows

-Demonstrating showing how the [Intel® AI Containers] can be used for different use cases:
+Demonstrating showing how the [AI Containers] can be used for different use cases:

 ## PyTorch Workflows